False Blue Indigo

 Highlights

 False Blue Indigo sends up tall stalks of blue flowers every May and June.
 They are great in bouquets and equally great in sunny gardens.
 They also offer an added benefit by fixing nitrogen in the soil, which then fertilizes the plants around them.
 They are very drought-tolerant, gorgeous additions to any yard.
+Scroll on for planting tips.

 Full Sun – Part Sun